Cuates/centosinstall/webserver/nginx/ReadMe.md

   * Inspect the Nginx package before adding it to your system
     * Request to see the RPM metadata included in every RPM package
       * `sudo dnf info nginx`
-* If Apache is install and started on your machince, then you will need to stop the Apache process
+* If Apache is installed and started on your machince, then you will need to stop the Apache process
   * `sudo systemctl stop httpd.service`
 * Install Nginx
   * `sudo dnf -y install nginx`